Skip to Content

 Which way will you pay in the UK?

 Ideally, take a Wise Mastercard and a Visa debit or credit card with you – plus a small amount of cash.
 That way you’ll be covered every single time you need to pay for something.
-Whether that’s an ice cream, a taxi ride, a newspaper or a car park ticket!

-For more on paying your way in London, don’t miss this article on Oyster Cards versus contactless payments
+For more on paying your way in London, don’t miss this article on Oyster Cards versus contactless payments.